Set up custom SMTP sending

 - Confirmed your organization’s email security policies permit this integration

-- Improved deliverability - Emails sent from your domain are less likely to be flagged as spam or phishing attempts
+- Improved deliverability - Emails from your domain get through.
+No more spam folder surprises.

 - Tracking - Access server logs for all outbound emails sent through Tallyfy

-- Consistent branding - Maintain your company’s email reputation and formatting
+- Consistent branding - Keep your company’s email reputation and formatting intact

-- Security compliance - Keep sensitive email traffic within your existing security framework
+- Security compliance - Sensitive email traffic stays within your existing security framework

-- Existing configurations - Leverage your existing SPF, DKIM, and DMARC records
+- Existing configurations - Your SPF, DKIM, and DMARC records?
+They work perfectly here.

-- White-labeled communications - Ensure all workflow emails appear from your domain
+- White-labeled communications - Every workflow email appears from your domain (not ours)

 Gather these details before proceeding with configuration: